AshDevFr/summernote/README.md

 [![Coverage Status](https://coveralls.io/repos/AshDevFr/winternote/badge.svg?branch=develop&service=github)](https://coveralls.io/github/AshDevFr/winternote?branch=develop)

-### Summernote
+### Winternote
-Summernote is a JavaScript library that helps you create WYSIWYG editors online.
+Winternote is a JavaScript library that helps you create WYSIWYG editors online.

 Home page: <http://summernote.org>

-### Why Summernote?
+### Why Winternote?

-Summernote has a few special features:
+Winternote has a few special features:

 * Paste images from clipboard
 * Saves images directly in the content of the field using base64 encoding, so you don't need to implement image handling at all